How it works

 How you end an activity depends on whether the student completed the activity.
 In both cases, accumulated time data is flushed.
 The difference is whether a completion result is also recorded.With completion

-When a student finishes, callactivity.end() with metrics:
+When a student finishes, callactivity.end() with completion metrics:

 - Flushes a final heartbeat (